grick/auto-tag-slug/readme.txt

 === Plugin Name ===
 Contributors: grick
-Tags: tags, slug, url
-Requires at least: 2.0.2
+Tags: tag, tags, slug, url, rewrite, Bing, permarlink, SEO Requires at least: 2.0.2
 Tested up to: 3.2.1
-Stable tag: 4.3
+Stable tag: 0.5

 Generate url friendly tag slug.
 Especially useful for non-English speaking country users.

 == Description ==

-This plugin will convert new/old tags slug to
+This plugin will convert post tags slug to Pinyin or English words.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

-A few notes about the sections above:

-*   "Contributors" is a comma separated list of wp.org/wp-plugins.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

-    Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
-In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
-Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.
+For example, you may have tag URL like this: www.abc.com/tag/`%e4%bd%a0%e5%a5%bd` With this plugin, you can convert all of them to the following format:

+*	www.abc.com/tag/`ni-hao`
+*	www.abc.com/tag/`hello`

+These URL have better looks and should be more Search Engine friendly.

+= Main Feature =

+* One click to convert all post tags slug
+* Select "Pin Yin" or "English" for slug format
+* Convert post tags slug automatically when new post save or update
+* Reset all tags slug to default

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `auto-tag-slug` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =
+= Why use this plugin? =

-Answer to foo bar dilemma.
+If you are non English country user, This plugin can make beautiful url for your tags.It is also able to solve some rewrite problem on IIS6.

 == Screenshots ==